UPDATED 4/4/19: My favorite “Black Radio” even with its few quirks.

 By the way, the receiver local oscillator tuning employs “high side” injection.
 The tuned LO is 455 KC ABOVE the desired receive frequency (which you would never know by reading the manual; it does not mention that).
 So in using a crystal to set the receiver operating frequency, it must be 455 KC higher (or lower) than the desired working freq.
 In either case, the mixer output is the IF frequency, 455 KC.

-Below is another shot of the GRC-109 in the field, this time paired with my Command Set operating on another Vintage Field Day from another riverside campsite.
-Sun starting to go down?
+Below is another shot of the GRC-109 in the field, this time paired with my WWII aircraft Command Set operating on another Vintage Field Day from another riverside campsite.
+Sun starting to go down and need to operate on a lower frequency?
 No problem, just plug in the BC-696 Command Transmitter into the rack.
 Fun radios.

 But Wait!
 There’s More !!